1. Enjoy breathtaking scenery at the Granite Skywalk lookout in the Porongurup Range.

 2. Marvel at the coastline from the Gap and Natural Bridge lookouts near Albany

-The newly developed lookouts at the Gap and Natural bridge are ready!
-The Natural Bridge lookout takes in the stunning rock formation and towering coastal hillside.
-The much anticipated lookout at the Gap takes you to a new perspective of crashing waves like never before.
+Check out the state-of-the-art lookouts at the Gap and Natural Bridge.
+The Natural Bridge lookout takes in the stunning rock formation and towering coastal hillside, while the Gap gives you a new perspective of the Southern Ocean.
 The lookout is cantelevered several metres over the edge, allowing you to look right into the heart of the crashing waves up to 40 metres directly below in safety.

 You can also spend a day exploring just the immediate area of Torndirrup National Park encompasing other popular lookouts - Albany Wind Farm, Sharp Point, Stoney Hill and the challenging coastal ridge walk of Bald Hald.
 Also not to be missed is Frenchmans Bay, a spectacularly white beach with excellent barbeque facilities.